Frequently Asked Questions

 My student is in 8th or 9th grade.
 Which of your courses should my student take?

-We really encourage students who are “borderline” between Cover Story (grades 6–9) and One Year Adventure Novel and Byline (both grades 8–12) to do Cover Story first.
+We really encourage students who are “borderline” between Cover Story (grades 6–9) and Byline (grades 8–12) and The One Year Adventure Novel (grades 9–12) to do Cover Story first.
 This is especially true for 8th-grade students—or 9th-grade students who are not strong writers.
 Give them the gift of doing each program when they are ready.
 Tackling too much too soon does not build a young writer’s confidence, and sometimes they get frustrated and think the problem is with them as a writer rather than the course level.

 If you have a 9th-grade writer who is a strong writer, we would suggest going straight for Byline or One Year Adventure Novel.

 How do I choose between Byline and The One Year Adventure Novel?
 Is it better to do one first?

 Byline and The One Year Adventure Novel (“OYAN”) are designed for a similar grade range and are distinct from each other.
 Byline is for grades 8–12; OYAN is for grades 9–12; the reason we don’t advertise OYAN for use in 8th grade is that students must be 13 to use its online Student Forum.
 There is no “right” order in which to take them.
 They focus on different types of writing—Byline focuses on journalism and essay writing and OYAN focuses on writing novels—but they are both great training for young writers.